rigetti/forest-benchmarking/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-For security and privacy, the git history of proto-forest-qcvv has been removed.
+For security and privacy, the git history of proto-forest-benchmarking has been removed.
 The contributors of the project, roughly in order of their commit count prior to 2019, were:

  - Kyle Gulshen